 Echinacea, or purple coneflower, is an outstanding perennial that thrives on neglect.
-These cheery pinkish-purple flowers can grow up to 3 feet in height with a similar spread.
+These cheery, pinkish purple flowers can grow up to 3 feet (1 m.) in height with a similar spread.
 They attract pollinating insects and add statuesque color to a perennial flower garden.
 Companion plants for Echinacea should have similar cultural requirements and can create a bed with attractive blooms for any beneficial insect.
 To create a lively color bed, choose Echinacea companions that offer dimension as well as tones and textures that set off these stoic beauties.

 Coneflower Companion Plants

-Echinacea produces a rayed flower that spans 2 to 4 inches in width.
+Echinacea produces a rayed flower that spans 2 to 4 inches (5-10 cm.) in width.
 When contemplating what to plant with coneflowers, consider other flowering plants as well as foliage superstars to enhance their beauty.
 Another garden scheme to consider is to use all natives as companions for Echinacea.
 Echinacea is native to the central and eastern parts of North America.
-These easy bloomers are hardy to United States Department of Agriculture zones 3 to 9.
+These easy bloomers are hardy to USDA zones 3 to 9.

 Other native coneflower companion plants include: